LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 ## Want to leave your feedback or report a bug?

+- subscribe to our [Lemmy community](https://lemmy.world/c/raccoonforlemmyapp) to receive updates about the new releases, participate into public discussions, share your feedback or suggestions;
+- join the [Matrix room](https://matrix.to/#/#raccoonforlemmyapp:matrix.orgg) of this project to reach out to the developers and other users;
 - open an issue on this
   project's [issue tracker](https://github.com/LiveFastEatTrashRaccoon/RaccoonForLemmy/issues) to report bugs or request new features
-- if you are a translator and want to help out with l10n or submit some corrections but you don't feel confident with repository forks, pull requests, managing resource files, etc. feel free to drop an email or contact the maintainers in any way.
+- if you are a translator and want to help out with l10n or submit some corrections but you don't feel confident with repository forks, pull requests, managing resource files, etc. feel free to drop an email or contact the maintainers.

 Please remember: every contribution is welcome and everyone's opinion matters here.
 This is a community project, open source, ad-free and free of charge, and it belongs to us all so don't be